When should I start working on an application?

 Do not submit an application without the required number of letters of reference, or it will be considered incomplete and will be returned.
-If one or more of your preferred reference persons are not available to give the reference (which must be sent under separate cover) at the time of submission, be sure to include other substitute letters of reference so that the application is considered complete at the receipt date.
+If one or more of your preferred reference persons are not available to give the letters of reference (which must be sent under separate cover) at the time of submission, be sure to include other substitute letters of reference so that the application is considered complete at the receipt date.
 This does not mean that letters of reference that arrive late will necessarily be accepted.
-Check with the Scientific Review Administrator (SRA) for your study section, most likely Dr. Mark Swieter (see above).
+Check with the Scientific Review Administrator (SRA) for your study section, most likely Dr. Mark Sweiter (see above).

 What do I need to know about constructing my tables and graphs?

 All tables and graphs need to be able to stand alone.
 However, if appropriate, make sure they can also be easily compared with one another.
 Make certain that all tables are interpretable.
 Be aware that reviewers might not receive charts in color (i.e. their copies may be in black and white) so it is best not to make charts using color.
 If you have no alternative, contact the SRA (see above).
 Provide an analysis in the text, for example a statistical assessment, of any figures or tables presented.
 Use footnotes to clarify definitions, study populations, and other details.
 Cross-refer the reader between the table, pertinent text and appendices.
 Use titles that are thorough and brief.

 What do I have to know if I plan to use human subjects in my research?